Top Questions About Murphy Beds Answered

 Whether your Murphy bed is a twin, full, queen or king, it easily folds down from the wall when your guests are ready to go to sleep.
 When you build a custom solution with The Closet Works, our Installers balance the weight of your specific mattress with the bed’s spring-loaded mechanism so that folding the bed down from the wall and back up is effortless for anyone—no muscles needed.

-5. Will Murphy beds fit with my style of décor?
+5. Will pull down beds fit with my style of décor?

 Wall beds have evolved and now serve as both functional and stylish pieces of furniture for your home, condo or apartment.
 A custom solution can be built with cabinets, drawers and shelves that match your style and provide added storage for the room your bed is in.
 That means it’s a natural extension of your home office, den, craft room or finished basement.